aarondwi/together/README.md

 ## Notes

-1. By `batching`, it does not mean a batch processor like [spring batch](https://spring.io/projects/spring-batch), [dbt](https://www.getdbt.com/), [spark](https://spark.apache.org/), or anything like that. `Batching` here means combining/deduplicating/scatter-gather multiple request into (preferably) single request to backend, like how Facebook manages its [memcache's flow](https://www.mimuw.edu.pl/~iwanicki/courses/ds/2016/presentations/08_Pawlowska.pdf) or Quora with their [asynq](https://github.com/quora/asynq).
+1. This is **NOT** a batch processor like [spring batch](https://spring.io/projects/spring-batch), [dbt](https://www.getdbt.com/), [spark](https://spark.apache.org/), or anything like that. `This library does combining/deduplicating/scatter-gather multiple request into (preferably) single request to backend, like how Facebook manages its [memcache's flow](https://www.mimuw.edu.pl/~iwanicki/courses/ds/2016/presentations/08_Pawlowska.pdf) or Quora with their [asynq](https://github.com/quora/asynq).
 2. This is designed to be used in high level, business OLTP code, so it is not aiming to be *every-last-cpu-cycle* optimized (in particular, this implementation use `interface{}`, which is yet another pointer + allocation, until golang support generics).
 If you have something that can be solved with this pattern, but need a more optimized one, it is recommended to make something similar yourself.
 3. The batching implementation waits on either number of message, or timeout (akin to [kafka](https://kafka.apache.org/)'s `batch.size` and `linger.ms`).